alexeev-prog/SQLSymphony/sqlsymphony-orm/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🤝 Contributing
 We welcome contributions from the community!
 If you'd like to help improve SqlSymphony, please check out the [contributing guidelines](https://github.com/alexeev-prog/SqlSymphony/blob/main/CONTRIBUTING.md) to get started.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🔮 Roadmap

-Our future goals for SqlSymphony include:
+Our future goals for SQLSymphony include:

 - 📚 Expanding support for more SQLite3 features
 - 🚀 Improving performance through further optimizations